6. Function

 Inheritance

-A class containing objects of another class as its member is called container ship.
+A class containing objects of another class as its member is

 A class is derived from another class is called inheritance.